okhulusi/CSCI201_Final-Project_SimCity/README.md

   - Bank unit testing
   - Did not integrate restaurant into team's final deliverable
   - Worked on his restaurant on his own branch
-- Yixin Cai (Restaurant Integration Lead, Largest Code Contributor)
-  - First to fully integrate his Restaurant, and assisted Omar/Ryan/Eric in integrating restaurants
-  - Finalized worldview (added lanes/semaphores/navigation system)
-  - Added most non-normative scenarios
-  - Workplace and person integration
-  - Market design and scenarios (including interactions with all the restaurants)
-  - Extensive Testing of city scenarios
-  - Instantiation of Person Agent with the correct job and house; use of factory methods (with Eric)
-  - Integration, major contributor (with Eric and Omar)
-  - Bug fixing

 ####Known Issues
   - No collision detection in restaurants